| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 staff but offer it to them at their hosting cost.
 It really depends on the facility’s education benefits

+package.
+OSF: What new Pilates equipment enhancements are on the horizon?
 TRICOCHE: The latest version of Reformer is a refined Pilates machine and perfect for

 facilities looking to implement multi-faceted, cutting-edge Pilates programming in a limited space.
 It